 Hot Properties highlights recently sold or leased commercial properties in the Charleston region.
 Send in your transactions using our online form.

-Tim Rowley of Coldwell Banker Commercial Atlantic represented the tenant, Weezy's, in the lease of 1500 square feet of retail space at Suite #205, 3293 Maybank Highway in John's Island.
+James Dingle of Coldwell Banker Commercial Atlantic represented the seller in the sale of 4000 square feet of mixed-use space at 724 King St. in Charleston for $1.7 million.

 Kristie Roe and William Ederle of Colliers represented Liberty Office, LLC in the lease renewal of 28,244 square feet of office space at 151 Meeting Street in Charleston to Nelson Mullins Riley & Scarborough LLP.